 The initial choices

 I also decided since the beginning to use very simple graphics.
-For examples, characters would be sized 8x8 pixels.
+For example, characters would be sized 8x8 pixels.

 Lately, I've been testing tools for developing games.
 I've even found tools that I didn't know that I had, for example, because I bought them in a Humble Bundle and then immediately forgot about them.
 For this game, I used the following: